Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The paper critically analyses the practice, which is increasingly being
+analyses the practice, which is increasingly being applied not only to deal

-applied not only to deal with situations considered to be emergencies, but also
+with situations considered to be emergencies, but also for the mere

-the content of a decree-law into the conversion law of a subsequent decree-law.
+a decree-law into the conversion law of a subsequent decree-law.

 PATRIZIA MAGARO’